ucam-department-of-psychiatry/camcops/documentation/source/developer/cpp_code_style.rst

     #endif

-- For Qt Creator's Clang-Tidy and Clazy, use :menuselection:`Tools --> Options --> Analyzer", copy a starting configuration such as "Clang-Tidy and Clazy preselected checks [built-in]", and edit it.
+- For Qt Creator's Clang-Tidy and Clazy, use :menuselection:`Tools --> Options --> Analyzer`, copy a starting configuration such as "Clang-Tidy and Clazy preselected checks [built-in]", and edit it.